 If you have taken the GRE (Graduate Record Examinations) and would like to include your scores in your application, please use Mitchell Hamline School of Law’s code (4750) to submit them.
 Mitchell Hamline does not require GRE scores or accept them in place of the LSAT score.
 However, we will take your GRE scores into consideration if you submit them.

 Verify bar exam eligibility

-The blended-learning enrollment option now allows you to sit for the bar exam in all states, including New York.
 Many Mitchell Hamline applicants plan to sit for the bar in Minnesota.
-Applicants with questions regarding whether their past conduct will not meet character and fitness standards here are encouraged to call the Minnesota State Board of Law Examiners at 651-297-1857 for a confidential consultation with a Character and Fitness Administrator.
+Applicants with questions regarding their past conduct and character and fitness standards in Minnesota are encouraged to call the Minnesota State Board of Law Examiners at 651-297-1857 for a confidential consultation with a Character and Fitness Administrator.